Benefits of quitting smoking

 for a distance session with Anne-Laurence Fritsch, certified hypnotherapist, expert in stress and anxiety management

-Hope to see you soon on Skype or Zoom !
+Hope to see you soon on Skype or Zoom and give you a helping hand!